About Your Four-Eyed Editor:

 The gateway book for me was Sugarplum by Johanna Johnston.
 But it wasn’t long before I became hooked on harder stuff like Curious George and the Little Bear series by Else Holmelund Minarik.
 Eventually, biographies of famous women and Charlotte’s Web captured my heart.
 By age twelve, the Happy Hollisters and Nancy Drew were bffs.

-When I read Gone with the Wind for the first time at fourteen, I developed the habit of reading myself to sleep at night.
+When I read A Tree Grows in Brooklyn for the first time at fourteen, I developed the habit of reading myself to sleep at night.
 Still do.
 Only now, it’s Women’s Fiction.
 Some of my favorite authors include Anna Quindlen, Taylor Jenkins Reid, Jacquelyn Mitchard, Lori Lansens, and the late-oh-so-greats Anne Rivers Siddons and Pat Conroy.
 Try and read the work of others as often as you can.
 A writer who doesn’t read, is like a chef who doesn’t eat.
 (No charge for that, btw.)

 If you are a developing writer of women’s fiction with a story to tell, I can help you add the magic touches that will make your manuscript more vibrant, polished, and “page-turning,” and your marketing pieces grabby, with a “look-at-me” quality.